parthasen/systemPipeR/README.md

-systemPipeR: utilities for building NGS pipelines
----
+### systemPipeR: NGS workflow environment with automated reports

 _systemPipeR_ is an R package for building *end-to-end* analysis pipelines with automated report generation for NGS applications such as RNA-Seq, ChIP-Seq,